TerryLoc/positive-affirmation-colour-wheel/README.md

 The only two bugs that I was unable to fix are an issue with the final screenshot and the <code>window.scrollTo</code> function.

-- HERE IS AN EXAMPLE OF THE BUG ONE:
+- HERE IS AN EXAMPLE OF BUG ONE:

  | Before Screenshot                                     | After Screenshot                                   |
  | ----------------------------------------------------- | -------------------------------------------------- |